AlishaRafique43/Student_Score_Prediction/README.md

 ## 🙏 Acknowledgments

-- Dataset provided by [Source Name, if available]
+- Dataset provided by Kaggle
 - Inspired by educational research on student performance predictors
 - Built with guidance from the data science community